kevinsilva/audience-arranger/README.md

 ## Implementation Details

 This application allows users to upload a list of names that can be arranged in a visual representation of an audience.
-The new arrangement can be downloaded into a file.
+The new arrangement can be downloaded into a file and it is automatically saved to a local storage for improved user experience.

 ### Modular Codebase